PhantomPWR/pp4-alloy-caddy/.github/ISSUE_TEMPLATE/structure-and-layout.md

 ---
 name: Structure & Layout
-about: This is the default sturcture & layout template.
+about: This is the default structure & layout template.
 title: 'STRUCTURE & LAYOUT: <TITLE>'
 labels: ''
 assignees: ''